Discover more from The Retroist

 Those of us lucky enough to have access to Nickelodeon in the early 80s saw the birth of the channel’s iconic green slime on the classic kid’s sketch comedy show, “You Can’t Do That on Television”.
-Not only did it launch the career of Canadian songstress Alanis Morissette, it made me look skyward every time I uttered the phrase “I don’t know”.
+Not only did it launch the career of Canadian songstress Alanis Morissette, but it also made me look skyward every time I uttered the phrase “I don’t know” out of fear of being hit by green slime.

-The show debuted on February 3, 1979 on CJOH-TV, a CTV affiliate in Ottawa, Ontario.
+The show debuted on February 3, 1979, on CJOH-TV, a CTV affiliate in Ottawa, Ontario.
 It was meant to be a local non-educational Saturday Morning kids show, but it became so much more.
-The show was a initially a hit, but it went through a format change, a name change and most damagingly a time slot change.
-In its new Tuesday evening time slot the show suffered and was eventually canceled.
+The show was initially a hit, but it went through a format change, a name change, and most damaging, a time slot change.
+In its new Tuesday evening time slot, the show suffered and was eventually canceled.

 If you watched the show during it early run you might remember this classic promo:

 My favorite character was the show’s host Moose, who was played by the talented Christine McGlade.
-Here is some reunion footage, she hasn’t changed a bit.
+Here is a compilation of her work on You Can’t Do That on Television.
+It is over an hour long.